International Society for Human Rights

+History

-The ISHR is seated in Frankfurt am Main, Germany, and was founded in West Germany in 1972 as the Gesellschaft für Menschenrechte (GfM), with the aim of promoting international understanding and tolerance in all areas of culture and society and so was committed from its inception to only support individuals who share this principle and, consequently, strive non-violently for their rights.
+The ISHR is seated in Frankfurt am Main, Germany, and was founded in West Germany on 8 April 1972 as the Gesellschaft für Menschenrechte (GfM).
+GfM was founded by thirteen people, including Cornelia Gerstenmaier and Gleb Rahr, with the aim of promoting international understanding and tolerance in all areas of culture and society and so was committed from its inception to only support individuals who share this principle and, consequently, strive non-violently for their rights.
 The initiator was Iwan I. Agrusow, a former Russian forced laborer, who had decided to stay in West Germany after World War II due to the treatment of former forced labourers in the Soviet Union (many of them were sent to Gulag upon returning).

 The society became the International Society for Human Rights in 1982, with the founding of branches in Austria, Switzerland, the UK and France.
 Since then it has grown to include 47 National Sections, National Groups, Regional Committees and Affiliated Organisations worldwide.

-Well known members of ISHR include West German Chancellor Ludwig Erhard, former Austro-Hungarian Crown Prince Otto von Habsburg, former Attorney General of Germany Ludwig Martin and Chinese human rights activist Harry Wu.

 During the Cold War, the International Society for Human Rights focused mostly on human rights violations in the states of the Eastern bloc.
 The German Democratic Republic (East Germany) declared the International Society for Human Rights an "enemy of the state" in 1975, and the Stasi launched a campaign against the human rights organisation, attempting to discredit it.

-Recently, the ISHR has focused on freedom of religion and freedom of press issues in countries such as Vietnam and China.
+In 2003, the ISHR has focused on freedom of religion and freedom of press issues in countries such as Cuba, Vietnam and China.

+Since 2009, the ISHR has developed a political sponsorship programme in which elected politicians advocate for individual political prisoners by raising their cases with governments and diplomatic missions and by raise public attention to their situation.